rage/programming-23/data/part-7/1-modules.md

 In Python version 3.7 brought yet another easy and useful tool for debugging programs: the [breakpoint()](https://docs.python.org/3/library/functions.html?highlight=breakpoint#breakpoint) command.

 You can add this command to any point in your code (within normal syntactic rules, of course).
 When the program is run, the execution halts at the point where you inserted the `breakpoint` command.
-Here is an example of debugging efforts hwen completing one of the exercises from the previous part (please ignore the Finnish variable names in the images, and concentrate on the functionality):
+Here is an example of debugging efforts when completing one of the exercises from the previous part (please ignore the Finnish variable names in the images, and concentrate on the functionality):

 <img src="7_1_1.png">